-Among the frequent traveler community there is one credit card that has obtained almost mythical status, the Starwood Preferred Guest® Credit Card from American Express.
+Among the frequent traveler community there is one credit card that has obtained almost mythical status, the Starwood Preferred Guest® Credit Card from American Express (a Money Crashers partner).

 Let’s look at all the details of this card, and then you might understand why nearly all of the top collectors of frequent flyer miles use this card wherever it is accepted.